Why is it important to increase hotel bookings?

 These are especially popular with people in their late 50s and early 60s and importantly these are the people who often have the most disposable income.
 Think about holding exhibitions of students’ work in conjunction with local schools and colleges.

-Be clever and target companies that have branches or offices elsewhere so visiting delegates may need accommodation.
+Promote your space to local companies who could use it for meetings and social events.
+Be clever and target companies that have branches or offices elsewhere, so visiting delegates may need accommodation.

-6. Offer ‘2for1’ meal rates.
+6. Offer ‘Two For One’ meal rates

-7. Promote midweek weddings.
+7. Promote midweek weddings

 With more people working freelance or flexible hours, weddings during the week are becoming more popular; especially for second marriages or older couples who value the intimacy of a quieter occasion.